 Karen Adams is the Chief Marketing Officer at Foundry College.
 Prior to Foundry, Karen worked in a variety of marketing roles spanning economic development, workforce development, and higher education, providing experiences that encompass a 360° view of business and industry.
 Karen most recently led marketing and recruitment activities at the University of Wisconsin-Platteville.
 Karen is a graduate of Clarke University in Dubuque, Iowa, where she attended as an adult student while working full-time and raising a family – which she credits for instilling her love of lifelong learning and driving her passion to help others find their way along their educational journey.

 Dr. Beth Callaghan

-Dr. Beth Callaghan is the instructional designer for Clear Communications.
+Dr. Beth Callaghan is the Dean of Foundry College, leading the college’s curriculum development and faculty.
 She received her B.A. in English and World Literature from UCLA, her M.A. in English from UC Irvine, and her Ph.D. in English and Gender Studies from the University of Southern California.
 She has taught in high school and college classrooms in southern California and was previously an Assistant Professor and course designer at The Minerva Schools at KGI.
 She is passionate about creating curriculum that gives students real-world skills and connects concretely to their life experiences.